How to update Photon OS 3.x Root Password History?

 Sometimes it’s annoying when Photon OS based appliances doesn’t allow to use previously used password for root user.
 You may see the error ‘Password has been already used.
 Choose another‘ when you try to use the password which was used earlier.

-[email protected] [ ~ ]# passwd
+root@test [ ~ ]# passwd

 New password: